 For further information and examples of services visit Tax (financial) advice services

 There are limited situations where you do not need to register as a tax (financial) adviser.
-You do not need to be registered if you are:
+These include if you are:

 - an employee or contractor of a registered tax agent or tax (financial) adviser and you do not provide tax (financial) advice services in your own right.
-However, if you are working for a company or partnership which charges or receives fees for tax (financial) advice services, the company or partnership might need you (as an individual) to be registered so that it has a sufficient number of registered individual tax (financial) advisers
+However, if you are working for a registered company or partnership tax (financial) adviser, the company or partnership might need you (as an individual) to be registered so that it has a sufficient number of registered individual tax (financial) advisers.

-- a legal practitioner providing tax (financial) advice services as a legal service under a state or territory Legal Profession Act that regulates legal practice.
+- a legal practitioner and are not prohibited from providing tax (financial) advice services as a legal service under a state or territory law that regulates legal practice and the provision of legal services.

+The civil penalty provisions in the Tax Agent Services Act 2009 prohibit certain conduct of tax (financial) advisers while unregistered.
 The Federal Court can impose severe penalties for breach of these civil penalty provisions.
+These are summarised in the table below.

-For further information refer Civil penalties under the tax agent services regulatory regime
+For further information refer Civil penalty provisions for tax (financial) advisers